-- 8. Managers of major reservoirs (Tarbela & Chashma) and barrages, in particular of Taunsa, Guddu & Sukkur are advised to continue with present reservoir management measures for effective flood routing downstream keeping in view the upstream High Flows. - 9.
+- 8. Managers of major reservoirs/barrages, in particular of Taunsa, Guddu & Sukkur are advised to continue with present flood discharge management for effective flood routing downstream. - 9.
 Further to above, O/o Pakistan Commissioner for Indus Water (PCIW) is to ensure availability of more latest Flood/ Base Flow Data on Indian Structures/ Reservoirs on Rivers Sutlej, Beas and Ravi as these structures are approaching close to their Maximum Conservation Levels (MCLs) as the monsoon season is still ongoing. - 10.
-All concerned organizations including PDMAs/DDMAs are also advised to remain Fully Alert & Vigilant, take timely actions on warnings issued by the concerned organizations (especially in the context of High Flood Flows generated in River Kabul) to ensure safety of communities living in low lying areas, public & private property besides irrigation, drainage & flood protection infrastructure etc. - 11.
+All concerned organizations including PDMAs/DDMAs are also advised to remain Fully Alert & Vigilant, take timely actions on warnings issued by the concerned organizations to ensure safety of communities living in low lying areas, public & private property besides irrigation, drainage & flood protection infrastructure etc. - 11.
 Pakistan Meteorological Department (PMD) is closely monitoring the present weather system over the country and is keeping all concerned fully informed through FFD, Lahore.

+(Ahmed Kamal)

+Chief Engineering Advisor/

-Chief Engineering dvisor/ Chairman, Federal Flood Commission
+Chairman, Federal Flood Commission